-All money for the Parisian performances Vladimir put in the bank at the expense of the well-known Parisian flower company with the requirement to send few times a week a bouquet of the most beautiful and unusual flowers to Tatiana.
+All money for the Parisian performances Vladimir put in the bank at the expense of the well-known Parisian flower company with the requirement to send a bouquet of the most beautiful and unusual flowers to Tatiana few times a week.

 The company followed directions – and since then, regardless of the weather and the time of year, messengers brought bouquets with a single phrase: “From Mayakovsky”.

-He died in 1930 – the news were stunning for her.
-Tatiana was used to know he was and sent flowers.
+He died in 1930 – the news was stunning for her.
+Tatiana was used to know he was alive and sent flowers.

-And the next day there was a messenger with the flowers and the same words: “Flowers from Mayakovsky”.
+And the following day there was a messenger with the flowers and the same words: “Flowers from Mayakovsky”.

 They say, the greatest love is stronger than death, but not everyone can make this statement real.
 Vladimir could.

 During World War II in German-occupied Paris, Tatiana survived only because she was selling luxury bouquets on the boulevard.
 Mayakovsky’s flowers saved her from starvation.
-Then the Allied forces liberated Paris, then she was crying from happiness, when Russian came to Berlin – and bouquets were being brought.
+Then the Allied forces liberated Paris, then she was crying from happiness when Russian came to Berlin – and the bouquets were being brought.

 His flowers became a history …

-Yakovleva was married to a French diplomat, Bertrand de Plessix, from 1929 until 1940 when he was killed by the Germans in their conquest of France.
+Yakovleva was married to French diplomat Bertrand de Plessix from 1929 until 1940 when he was killed by the Germans in their conquest of France.

 She fled to New York with their daughter in 1941 and began designing hats for Henri Bendel.
 Within a year, she joined Saks Fifth Avenue and became head of its custom hat salon, designing with the signature Tatiana du Plessix until its Salon Moderne closed in 1963.